lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~~
 {: #Fig-CoMicompress title='CORECONF URI compression'}

-{{Fig-CoMicompress}} shows the parsing and the compression of the URI, where c is not sent.
+{{Fig-CoMicompress}} shows the Rule description for a URI-Path and a URI-Query.
+SCHC compresses the first part of the URI-Path with a not-sent CDA.
-The second element is sent with the length (i.e., 0x2 X 6) followed by the query option
+The second element of the URI-Path is sent with the length (i.e., 0x2 X 6) followed by the query option
 (i.e. 0x05 "eth0").

 ### Variable number of Path or Query elements

-The number of Uri-Path or Uri-Query elements in a Rule is fixed at the Rule creation time.
+SCHC fixed the number of Uri-Path or Uri-Query elements in a Rule at the Rule creation time.
 If the number
-varies, several Rules SHOULD be created to cover all the possibilities.
-Another possibility is
+varies, SCHC SHOULD create several Rules to cover all the possibilities.
+Another one is
-to define the length of Uri-Path to variable and send a Compression Residue with a length of 0 to
+to define the length of Uri-Path to variable and sends a Compression Residue with a length of 0 to
 indicate that this Uri-Path is empty.
-This adds 4 bits to the variable Residue size.
+However, this adds 4 bits to the variable Compression Residue size.
 See section 7.5.2 {{RFC8724}}

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields